• Skip to primary navigation

 • Taco Seasoning: You can find this in the International Foods section of your supermarket…or in about five minutes you can make your own with this super easy taco seasoning recipe!

-• Corn Chips: Get the regular small ones – the scoop kind are a little big for this salad.
+• Corn Chips: We love the regular size Frito chips for this recipe, but any corn chips will work!
+Do get the regular small ones – the scoop kind are a little big for this salad.
 But if that’s all you can find, just crunch them up a little before adding them.

 • Avocado: These are notorious for being super hard when you buy them (you can find them in the produce section of your supermarket) so I always try and get mine a few days ahead to give it time to soften up.
 You can also swap out the avocado for guacamole, either the already prepared kind, or you can make your own – here’s my favorite guacamole recipe!